riverty logo

 2. Removing Uncertainties: The order items are restated and the payment terms are clearly provided in simple terms.
 Providing a safety net for mis-clicks or other accidental purchases.

-3. Guided and Secure Information Sharing: The Hosted Checkout offers customers clear guidance in a secure environment to share required KYC information.
+3. Guided and Secure Information Sharing: The payment page offers customers clear guidance in a secure environment to share required KYC information.
 This might encompass personal details not included in the merchant's initial checkout process.

 Partner Benefits

-The primary advantage of Hosted Checkout for our partners is a simplified merchant integration process.
-Hosted Checkout significantly reduces the need for payment method and country-specific checkout adjustments.
+The primary advantage for our partners is a simplified merchant integration process.
+The payment pages shown in the redirect flow significantly reduces the need for payment method and country-specific checkout adjustments.
 Better yet, it provides this simplification while maintaining our existing robust protocols for payment authorization and secure customer authentication.

 This smoother implementation experience is available for first-time integrating partners, partners already linked through our REST API, and partners who are transitioning from older API connections.
 This is achieved by the similarity Riverty designed into all connection types.

-Integrating with the Hosted Checkout is forward thinking, granting partners access to the future enhancements that Riverty continually applies to its product offering.
+Integrating with the redirect flow is forward thinking, granting partners access to the future enhancements that Riverty continually applies to its product offering.
 These enhancements encompass a spectrum of improvements, spanning from refining the user experience to introducing modern payment options to incorporating the most advanced risk management techniques like SCA (secure customer authentication).

 Merchant Benefits